dom-kufel/dom-s-kufel.github.io/outreach/articles.md

 ---

 ## Unsorted list of outreach talks and/or associated articles
-* [Knots]{:.heading.flip-title} --- Simple introduction to knot theory for high-schoolers.
+* [Knots]{:.heading.flip-title} --- Simple introduction to knot theory - targeted for high-schoolers.
 * [Chicken]{:.heading.flip-title} --- "How to cook delicious spherical chicken ft. thermodynamics" - targeted for freshmen.
 * [Tweezers]{:.heading.flip-title} --- "When physicists and doctors meet to resolve the roots of the leading cause of blindness." - targeted for virtually anyone.